 1. Section 33 VAT Act 1994

-S33 of VAT Act 1994 is a special refund scheme which allows specified bodies, including local authorities, to recover VAT incurred on their non-business activities.
+S33 of VAT Act 1994 is a special refund scheme that allows specified bodies, including local authorities, to recover VAT incurred on their non-business activities.
 In order to be considered by HM Treasury for inclusion in s33, a body must:

 - undertake a function ordinarily carried on by local government; and